Skip to contents

 cores

-The number of OpenMP cores for K-NN imputation only.
-For PCA or mirai-based parallelism, use mirai::daemons() instead.
+Integer.
+Number of cores for K-NN imputation only.
+For PCA imputation, use mirai::daemons() to parallelize across groups.

 .progress